cbmosley/cbmosley/README.md

 Backend Developer
 -----------------

 I've been learning how to code for a year now.
-I started with HTML and CSS but developed a strong intrest in Python and AWS S3.
+I started with HTML and CSS but developed a strong interest in Python and AWS S3.

 * 🌍  I'm based in North Carolina
 * ✉️  You can contact me at [cbmosley97@gmail.com](mailto:cbmosley97@gmail.com)
-* 🧠  I'm learning SQL and R
+* 🧠  I'm learning PyTest
 * 🤝  I'm open to collaborating on open-source projects

 ### Skills